-Not sure if you’re ready to join the trenches of breastfeeding and wondering if exclusively pumping would be a good option?
-Is breastfeeding not working out as you had hoped, and you’re wondering if pumping will provide you and your baby with the same benefits?
+Is breastfeeding not working out as you had hoped?
+Are you wondering if pumping will provide you and your baby with the same benefits?

-Breast milk is considered the gold standard when it comes to feeding your baby, and the American Academy of Pediatrics (AAP) recommends that baby is fed breast milk for at least that first year of life.
-But does pumping provide the same benefits as if you were to directly latch your baby to your breast?
+Breast milk is considered the gold standard when it comes to feeding your baby, and the American Academy of Pediatrics (AAP) recommends babies receive breast milk for at least the first year of life.
+But does pumping provide the same benefits as directly latching your baby to your breast?

-In this post, we will go over the pros and cons of breastfeeding and pumping, and discuss whether they provide the same health benefits for you and your baby.
+In this article, we’ll discuss the pros and cons of breastfeeding and pumping and whether they provide the same health benefits for you and your baby.

 The Differences Between Breastfeeding and Pumping